Le-point-ykhorizon/ykhorzon.github.io/content/2022-less-in-action.md

 # Team formation
 - Organize a feature team instead of component team
 - Expect cross-functional team member
-- Define your own score for diversity (e.g. personality type, professional skill set, domain knowledge, soft skill set)
+- Define your own aspect for diversity (e.g. personality type, professional skill set, domain knowledge, soft skill set)
 - Expect highly-diversity team

-# Scrum overview
+## Practice
+List team aspect:
+- Professional skill set
+  - RD: backend, frontend, mobile,  embedded system, DevOps, performancce geek(algorithm), network, security
+  - UX, UI, PO, Data anayltic (Or Data scientist Or BI)

+- Personality
+  - Outgoing / reserved
+  - Process-driven / People-driven
+  - Adverture, stable
+  - Leadership, Facilitor(Coaching) / Individual contributor

+- Domain knowledge
+  - Too many domain
+  - It's very lucky if you can hire people in the same industry.
+It would like to be a short cut and you can leverge their experience
+  - The team should also be capable to explore domain knowledge iteratively and quickly